Erica Wasser was 37 when she experienced a stroke. Now 18 months after stroke, Erica is well on the way to recovery.

-Bill from recovery afterstrikecom.
+Bill from recoveryafterstrokecom.
 This is Episode 79.
-And my guest today is Erica Wasser, Erica experienced a stroke at 37 and at the time of this recording is about 18 months post stroke.
-One of the challenges Erica is overcoming Is that it takes some time to get to the answers of my questions.
+And my guest today is Erica Wasser, Erica experienced a stroke at 37 and at the time of this recording is about 18 months post-stroke.
+One of the challenges Erica is overcoming Is that it takes some time to get to the answers to my questions.

-Now since I started sharing with listeners of this podcast about the hundred and $49 offer for private coaching, with the recovery after stroke forum, I have had three listeners sign up for the seven day free trial, and now they are receiving support to help them navigate their recovery after stroke.
+Now since I started sharing with listeners of this podcast about the hundred $49 offer for private coaching, with the recovery after stroke forum, I have had three listeners sign up for the seven-day free trial, and now they are receiving support to help them navigate their recovery after stroke.

 That means that there are only seven places left at the annual amount of $149 for unlimited private forum coaching before the price goes up to 199.
-So if you are a stroke survivor that wants to know how to heal your brain, overcome fatigue and reduce anxiety, this may be for you realizing that the amount of support drastically declined once stroke patients leave hospital motivated me to create a way to support stroke survivors so that no one has to do it as hard as my family did.
+So if you are a stroke survivor who wants to know how to heal your brain, overcome fatigue, and reduce anxiety, this may be for you Realizing that the amount of support drastically declined once stroke patients leave the hospital motivated me to create a way to support stroke survivors so that no one has to do it as hard as my family did.

 If you have fallen in the cracks between hospital and home care, and desire to gain momentum in your recovery, but do not know where to start, this is where I can help.
 I will coach you and help you gain clarity on where you are currently in your recovery journey.